ceu-arduino/driver-nrf24l01/README.md

 #### NRF24L01_Tx

 Transmits data in the given buffer.
+The data received from the transceiver is stored in the buffer in-place (the old data is replaced with the data received).

 ```
 code/await NRF24L01_Tx (var& NRF24L01_Data nrf, var&[] byte buf) -> bool;